Viking Motorsports: 2024: Collaboration with RSS Racing

 On January 12, 2024, it was announced that C. J. McLaughlin would drive the No. 38 car part-time for the team.
-After failing to qualify in two of the first four races, the team skipped COTA and would replace McLaughlin with Matt DiBenedetto for the remainder of the season.
+After failing to qualify in two of the first four races, the team skipped COTA and replaced McLaughlin with Matt DiBenedetto for the remainder of the season.
 It was also revealed that the entry was being fielded by Viking Motorsports, owned by Don Sackett, CEO of SciAps Inc., in collaboration with RSS Racing.
 The crew chief, crew, and hauler were supplied by RSS Racing, while the driver, car, and spotter were provided by Viking Motorsports.
 The entry was officially fielded under RSS Racing, with sponsorship from Viking Motorsports, and the purse was shared between the two teams.